Events

 Afterwards we had presentations from three those who have received grants, Apollon Alexopoulos telling us about his research into HIV vaccines; Alice Scharmeli recounting experience as a medical volunteer at a refugee camp on Lesbos; and a video sent by Jenny Evans setting the background for her studies at the Sorbonne.

-This year we had a finger buffet lunch, in the first instance in order to save costs, but which turned out to be a welcome improvement, allowing members and guests to circulate freely.
+This year we had a buffet lunch, in the first instance in order to save costs, but which turned out to be a welcome improvement, allowing members and guests to circulate freely.

 And, miracle of miracles, Jayne, our Hon Secretary, out of hospital and seemingly well on her way to recovery, was able to be with us!